samgohel/Node-Docker-Demo/Task.md

 Once We Run docker compose Up And After That When We Again Run Same Command It Will Not Build Image Again

 So If We Have Made Any Change In Build Process We Have To Rebuild The Docker Image

+In Docker Compose File Add Common Config Of Prod And Dev Env.

+docker-compose -f docker-compose.yml -f docker-compose.dev.yml: Here -f Tag We Define The From Where To Load Configuration, Here Order Of File Matters.

 Issues:
 -Nodemon Not Working Inside Container